Programero/java-getting-started/Java Collections Framework/ConcurrentCollections/List/CopyOnWriteArrayList/Readme.md

 When a new element is to added/removed/updated(set) in a CopyOnWriteArrayList then the following procedure takes place:

 - The thread that is adding the element acquires a lock on the lock object using the lock.lock() method.
-If some other thread tries to add an element to the list, then it will not get access.
+If some other thread tries to add an element to the list, then it will not get access and will have to wait on Reentrant lock, whereas Get operations are free.

 - The thread that has acquired the lock will then make the copy of the originalArray. (that is why this collection is called CopyOnWrite)